Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Introduction

 There is a well known connection between Hilbert schemes and commuting varieties.
 If $z_n\in S^{[n]}$ is a zero dimensional subscheme, and if $b_1,\dots,b_n$ is a base of the structural sheaf ${\cal O}_{z_n}= \K[x,y]/I_{z_n}$, the multiplications by $x$ and $y$ on ${\cal O}_{z_n}$ are represented by a pair of commuting matrices $X,Y$.
+The scheme $z_n$ is characterized by the pair of commuting matrices $(X,Y)$ up to simultaneous conjugation.
 This link has been intensively used by Nakajima \cite{Na}.
 Obviously, variations on the Hilbert scheme correspond to variations on the commuting varieties.